General

 Information for Commercial Sponsors of Clinical Trials

 The reporting of suspected unexpected serious adverse reactions (SUSARs) during clinical trials is defined in the Community legislation.
-This process involves investigators, sponsors of clinical trials conducted in the EEA, the EMEA, national Competent Authorities (NCAs) and Ethics Committees.
-The reporting is applicable to all investigational medicinal products (IMPs), which are studied in the frame of interventional clinical trials conducted in the EEA and includes all SUSARs, which occur either within or outside the EEA.
+This process involves investigators, sponsors of clinical trials conducted in the EEA, the EMA, National Competent Authorities (NCAs) and Ethics Committees.

 A sponsor should prepare for the electronic reporting of SUSARs to EudraVigilance as follows:

-• Register with EudraVigilance (see ‘How to register’ with EudraVigilance).
 Please note that a MedDRA license is required for electronic reporting of ICSRs.
 For further information on the EudraVigilance MedDRA Licensing Policy, please refer to MedDRA licensing Policy in this website.

-The business requirements for the electronic reporting to EudraVigilance are described in the ‘Note for guidance for processing of safety messages and individual case safety reports related to EudraVigilance Human version 7.0
+The business requirements for the electronic reporting to EudraVigilance are described in the Note for guidance for processing of safety messages and individual case safety reports related to EudraVigilance Human version 7.1.

 If you require more information about EVWEB please refer to EudraVigilance Web Reporting Application.